Sureuba/SENG-438-The-Amazing-Group-4/seng438-a4-team_4.md

 **9. negated conditional → KILLED (Line 217, Mutant 1)**

-This mutant changes the combine function on line 217:
+This mutant changes the combine function on Line 217:

 if (range1 == null) {